ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 at a single instruction step interval.
 Because the game can no longer bisect further, when the honest challenger has a valid move against these claims (valid defined by the response in [Counter Claims](#counter-claims)), the only option for an honest challenger is to execute a VM step on-chain to disprove the claim at `MAX_GAME_DEPTH`.
 If the VM step proves this claim correct, the claim will be left uncountered.

-The same rules for determining whether a move is an attack, defense, or noop from the above section apply to claims at the bottom level of the tree.
- Instead of calling `attack` or `defend`, the challenger issues a [step](./fault-dispute-game.md#step).
- An honest challenger will issue an attack step if it disagrees with the claim, otherwise a defense step is issued.
+Similar to the above section, the honest challenger will issue an [attack step](./fault-dispute-game.md#step-types) when in response to such claims with invalid `ClaimHash` commitments.
+Otherwise, it issues a _defense step_.

 ## Resolution

-When one side of a `FaultDisputeGame`'s chess clock runs out, the honest challenger’s responsibility is to resolve the game.
+When the [chess clock](./fault-dispute-game.md#game-clock) of a `FaultDisputeGame` team runs out, the game can be resolved.
-This action entails the challenger calling the `resolve` function on the `FaultDisputeGame` contract.
+The honest challenger does this by calling the `resolve` function on the `FaultDisputeGame` contract.

-The `FaultDisputeGame` does not put a time cap on resolution - because of the liveness assumption on honest challengers and the bonds attached to the claims they’ve countered, challengers should resolve the game promptly in order to make their funds liquid again and capture their reward(s).
+The `FaultDisputeGame` does not put a time cap on resolution - because of the liveness assumption on honest challengers and the bonds attached to the claims they’ve countered, challengers are economically incentivized to resolve the game promptly to capture the bonds.